Fraud corruption health check | Deloitte Australia | Forensic Foresight has been added to your bookmarks.

 There is increasing pressure, for example, for first world countries to lead anti-corruption activities and understand and manage risks associated with new anti-corruption legislation such as the United States Foreign Corrupt Practices Act, the United Kingdom Bribery Act and the relevant provisions of the Australian Commonwealth Crimes Act.

 The stakes are high and the outcomes can be severe – from exposure to criminal sanctions and multi-million dollar fines to reputational damage and a direct hit to the bottom line.
-International agencies such as the World Bank, the Asian Development Bank and Australian Aid (formerly AusAID) all take a zero tolerance attitude to fraudulent activity and may refuse to issue contracts with entities that have failed to control activity in the past.
+International agencies such as the World Bank, the Asian Development Bank and Australian Aid (formerly AusAID) all take a

 So the motivation for organisations to build a robust fraud control program is as more than compelling.